-The International Journal of Aging and Society offers an annual award for newly published research or thinking that has been recognized to be outstanding by members of the Aging & Society Research Network.
+The Journal of Aging and Social Change offers an annual award for newly published research or thinking that has been recognized to be outstanding by members of the Aging & Social Change Research Network.

-Rosemary Venne, Donna Goodridge, Elizabeth Quinlan, and Paulette Hunter, The International Journal of Aging and Society, Volume 5, Issue 4, 33–46
+Kathy Black and Kathyrn Hyer, The International Journal of Aging and Society, Volume 6, Issue 4, pp.59-71

-Orla Collins and Joe Bogue, The International Journal of Aging and Society, Volume 4, Issue 3/4, 1–12
+Orla Collins and Joe Bogue, The International Journal of Aging and Society, Volume 4, Issue 3-4, pp.1–12

 Andy Cochrane, Sinéad McGilloway, Mairéad Furlong, and Michael Donnelly, The International Journal of Aging and Society, Volume 2, Issue 2, 13–23